stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 ### Structure Collector

-Vulkan makes heavy use of structures to configure a variety of objects, however _arrays_ of JNA structures pose a number of problems:
+Vulkan makes heavy use of structures to configure a variety of objects, however _arrays_ of JNA structures pose a number of challenges:

 * Unlike a standard POJO an array of JNA structures __must__ be allocated using the JNA `toArray` factory method to create a contiguous block of memory.